Val Majewski: Baltimore Orioles

 Majewski was the Orioles' third-round draft pick in 2002.
 He began his career with the Aberdeen IronBirds, but was soon promoted to the Delmarva Shorebirds.
 He played at four different minor league levels in 2003, finishing the year with the high-A Frederick Keys.

 After a successful stint with the Double-A Bowie Baysox, he made his MLB debut for the Orioles on August 20, 2004, but suffered a torn labrum in his left shoulder and was limited to nine MLB games.
 Despite this, he was named the Orioles' Minor League Player of the Year for 2004.
 He spent the entire 2005 season on the disabled list.

 The club originally thought that the shoulder would not require surgery, but after it failed to heal on its own, Majewski had surgery on it and was sidelined for the 2005 season.
 In 2006, played for the Ottawa Lynx.
 In 2007, Majewski split the season between Double-A Bowie and Triple-A Norfolk, but was released by the Orioles in March 2008.

 Newark Bears

 On April 23, 2008, Majewski signed with the Newark Bears of the Atlantic League.

 Houston Astros

 On June 22, 2008, Majewski signed a minor league contract with the Houston Astros and was assigned to Double-A Corpus Christi.
 In July, he was promoted to the Triple-A Round Rock Express.
 He became a free agent at the end of the season.

+Camden Riversharks

+Majewski began the 2009 season with the Camden Riversharks of the Atlantic League of Professional Baseball.
+In 28 appearances for the Riversharks, Majewski batted .310/.397/.460 with four home runs, 12 RBI, and six stolen bases.

 Los Angeles Angels of Anaheim

-After starting the 2009 season with the Atlantic League's Camden Riversharks, Majewski signed a minor league contract with the Los Angeles Angels of Anaheim on June 11, finishing the season with the Double-A Arkansas Travelers.
+On June 11, 2009, Majewski signed a minor league contract with the Los Angeles Angels of Anaheim organization, finishing the season with the Double-A Arkansas Travelers.